Privacy and Confidentiality

 Exceptions to Confidentiality

 If professional staff believe that a student is immediately and seriously dangerous to themselves or to an identifiable third person, professional staff are legally required to try to keep him or her safe and to warn anyone else the or she might try to harm.
 Also, if professional staff hear about child abuse or elder abuse taking place in the present, professional staff are required to report this to appropriate state authorities.
-If professional staff or the records are subpoenaed in a legal proceeding, the Counseling and Testing Center may be required to release the records.
+If professional staff or the records are subpoenaed in a legal proceeding, the Counseling Center may be required to release the records.